 View this very short interesting video to learn more:

-The RSPCA TNR Program will be a great help to our community!
+The RCSPCA TNR Program will be a great help to our community!

 Strategies for Managing Feral Cats

 - Trap and remove to the shelter where social cats MAY be adopted — 1%!!!
 The rest will be euthanized!!

 - This creates a “vacuum effect”allowing a new colony to form when food is available without competition.

 - The result is overpopulation, suffering of the cats and nuisance calls to animal control

 Texas A & M University – Trap-Neuter-Return-Stabilizes Feral Cat Colonies 2002

 University of Central Florida-Trap-Neuter-Return considerably reduces feral cats 2003